prxatt/SOEN/docs/AI-INSIGHTS-FOR-MIRA-BACKEND.md

-# AI Insights for Kiko Backend Development
+# AI Insights for Mira Backend Development

 ## Overview
-This document outlines the AI-powered insights and intelligence features implemented in the Praxis Dashboard that should be integrated into the Kiko AI backend system.
+This document outlines the AI-powered insights and intelligence features implemented in the Soen Dashboard that should be integrated into the Mira AI backend system.
 These insights are designed to help creative entrepreneurs optimize their productivity, health, and work-life balance.

 ## Core AI Intelligence Features